Historic, Hot, Hip and Happenin’

 August 8, 2009

-2016 Update: This page was written about a 2009 visit.
-Two years before my younger son was born.
-Oddly enough, my son goes to a preschool that visits Auer Farm every month.
-They go even in single-digit temperatures – I chaperoned when it was 10 degrees outside and the kids did outdoor stuff for a good 45 minutes.
+This page was written about a 2009 visit – two years before my younger son was born.
+That younger son went to a preschool that visited Auer Farm every month, even in single-digit temperatures.
+I chaperoned when it was 10 degrees outside and the kids did outdoor stuff for a good 45 minutes.
 I was proud of that.
-Anyway, a few things have changed since this original visit (for the better) but the spirit of Auer Farm remains the same.
+A few things have changed since this original visit (for the better) but the spirit of Auer Farm remains the same.

 I’m sorry because this visit review is hopelessly out of order.

 You see, I had made the all-too rare decision to not include this place as a museum… And now I’ve overturned that decision.
 No, I’m not going to include every farm around the state, but I have decided to include so-called Educational Farms, of which there are a handful.
 Looking back, I included the Flamig Educational Farm without hesitation… So why not this one?
 I couldn’t come up with an answer to that, so here we are.

 Regardless of what I call it, it’s worth visiting.
 It’s fairly unique and really geared towards children and educating them about many different aspects of farming, gardening, beekeeping, dairy production and the like.

 The 4-H Education Center at Auer Farm is a private, non-profit education center located just minutes from Hartford, off Route 185 in Bloomfield.
 A partner with the University of Connecticut, College of Agriculture, the 4-H Education Center programs are based on current scientific research.
 This 120-acre farm provides valuable hands-on experiences to more than 18,000 children throughout the year.
 Seasonal programs are offered to school classes, community groups, and the public in the Center’s animal barn, gardens, farmland and orchards.